061375/real-words/README.md

 # Real Words
-Simple algorithm to devine the legitimacy of a submitted email from a form
+Simple algorithm to determine the legitimacy of a submitted email from a form

 A customer was receiving a ton of emails with the typical garbage.